-Most of us have had that thought at one time or another, but I had that thought almost every day for 16 years because I literally worked in a zoo!
-At the San Diego Zoo Safari Park, I held a variety of positions, including mammal keeper, which allowed me to care for everything from anteaters to elephants.
-The mammals I work with today aren’t quite as exotic, but they’re just as fun!
+Most of us who have pets have had that thought at one time or another.
+I have felt that at home, and at work.
+For 16 years at the San Diego Zoo Safari Park, I held a variety of positions, including mammal keeper, which allowed me to care for everything from anteaters to elephants.
+The mammals I work with today aren’t quite as exotic, but they’re just as interesting.
 And my zoo experience gave me much of the education and many of the skills I now use to train dogs.

 HIGHLY SKILLED.
 HIGHLY QUALIFIED.